Universal R-matrix and functional relations: Objects defined by the universal -matrix Objects defined by the universal R-matrix

 It is clear that $\calQ_\rho(\zeta)$ is an element of the algebra $A_-$.

 Applying the mapping $(\tr \circ \rho_{\zeta_1}) \otimes (\tr \circ \varphi_{\zeta2}) \otimes \id$ to both sides of equation (\ref{Rtautau2}), we obtain

-Here and below we assume that the same twist element is used to define both the universal $Q$-operator and the universal transfer matrix.
+Here and below we assume that the same twist element is used to define both the universal $Q$-operator and the universal transfer operator.
 Note also that, using equation (\ref{aRa}), one can show that

 for any invertible group-like element $a$ which commutes with the twist element $t$.
 However, using only equation (\ref{Rtautau2}), one cannot prove the commutativity of $\calQ_\rho(\zeta)$ for different values of the spectral parameter, because $\rho$ cannot be extended to a representation of the whole algebra $A$.
 Here the following fact appears to be useful \cite{RosWes02}.